 Children who attend school in Ontario (see Registering a Child) must be immunized against certain diseases, unless they have a valid written exemption.
 Parents can decide not to immunize their child for medical, religious or philosophical reasons.
 Without a valid exemption, children may not be allowed to attend school unless they have been vaccinated.

-The mandatory vaccinations are:
+The mandatory vaccinations are (depending on age):

 - Tetanus (lockjaw)